mosbth/lydia/README.md

 * Yes, a lot of things to do.

+v0.2.05 (2012-03-21)

+* Corrected: Handling of incoming urls based on ?q=controller/metod and index.php/controller/metod.
+* Added utility class CForm for form handling.
+* Added login-form on user/login.

 v0.2.04 (2012-03-19)

-* used Reflection API to show the available controllers and methods using the index controller.
+* Used Reflection API to show the available controllers and methods using the index controller.

 v0.2.03 (2012-03-19)